emsig/empymod/README.md

 - Improve documentation
     - Add actual equations, instead of only references to them.

-- Extend examples (example-notebooks); reproduce published results
+- Extend examples (example-notebooks):
-    - **Clean-up!**
-    - Schlumberger, Wenner
-    - CSEM
-    - MTEM
-    - DC
-    - TEM
-    - GPR
-    - EM31
+    - Add different methods (e.g. DC)
-    - ...
+    - Reproduce published results

 - A `cython`, `numba`, or pure C/C++ implementation of the `kernel` and the `transform` modules.
 Maybe not worth it, as it may improve speed, but